 About me

 I am an Associate Professor in the Department of Sociology at the University of Cambridge, and an Official Fellow in Human, Social, and Political Sciences at Sidney Sussex College.
 I have held visiting fellowships at Harvard University’s Weatherhead Centre, Centre for European Studies, and Hutchins Centre for African and African American research.
-I am currently co-editor-in-chief at Sociology Compass, and the British Journal of Sociology, and I am on the editorial board of Ethnic and Racial Studies.
+I am currently co-editor-in-chief at the British Journal of Sociology, the former editor of Sociology Compass, and I am on the editorial board of Ethnic and Racial Studies.

 My work bridges critical race and postcolonial theory in order to excavate the historical and transnational dimensions of racism and racialization.
 Consequently, my expertise lies in the sociology of race, postcolonial sociology, historical sociology, and sociological theory.